angularsen/UnitsNet/README.md

 var russian = new CultureInfo("ru-RU");
 var oneKg = Mass.FromKilograms(1);

 // ToString() uses CurrentCulture for abbreviation language number formatting.
-This is consistent with the behavior of the .NET Framework,
+This is consistent with the behavior of .NET,
 // where DateTime.ToString() uses CurrentCulture for the whole string, likely because mixing an english date format with a russian month name might be confusing.
 Thread.CurrentThread.CurrentCulture = russian;
 string kgRu = oneKg.ToString(); // "1 кг"